Akshay Kumar Gifts Wife Twinkle Khanna ‘Onion Earrings’; Netizens Just Can’t Keep Calm

 "Finally u got one 😅", started pouring in.

-While the onion prices have been on a high lately, Akshay's latest gesture has initiated a dose of laughter in social media.
+While the onion prices have been on a high lately, Akshay's latest gesture has initiated a dose of laughter on social media.

 Akshay Kumar will be seen soon on big screens in 'Good Newwz' along with Kareena Kapoor, Kiara Advani and Diljit Dosanjh.
 The film is scheduled to release on December 27.
 Akshay is also gearing up for the release of 'Laxxmi Bomb', which is the official remake of the Tamil horror-comedy 'Kanchana'.
-Akshay also has Sooryavanshi, Bachchan Panday and Bell Bottom in his kitty.
+Akki also has Sooryavanshi, Bachchan Panday and Bell Bottom in his kitty.

 What's your take on Akshay's funny gesture?
 Drop in your comments below!